insen/blog/_posts/2018-04-12-Hello-SARG.md

 Index Scan is nothing but scanning on the data pages from the first page to the last page.
 If there is an index on a table, and if the query is touching a larger amount of data, which means the query is retrieving more than 50 percent or 90 percent of the data, and then the optimizer would just scan all the data pages to retrieve the data rows.

 ##### The table scan.
-If there is no index, then you might see a Table Scan (Index Scan) in the execution plan.
-Index scan touches all database blocks and rows for the table as it doesn't have the aid of an index's B-Tree.
+If there is no index, then you might see a Table Scan in the execution plan.
+A Table scan touches all database blocks and rows for the table as it doesn't have the aid of an index's B-Tree.

 ### So, why 'index seek' to 'index scan'?
 So, coming back to the question - _Why did the query plan change from index **seek** to index **scan**?_

 Well, because, in our case the index key was defined on column 'LastName'.
 So the index had the key 'Smith' somewhere - root, branch or leaf node.
 However, 'SMITH' was not a value which was present in the index.
-So a full scan of all table rows, using the index on LastName wpuld be needed, as the Sql Optimiser cannot be sure of the data until the string is manually compared, for which it needs to physically read in the table row data from the database block on disk.
+So a full scan of all table rows, using the index on LastName would be needed, as the Sql optimiser cannot be sure of the data until the string is manually compared, for which it needs to physically read in the table row data from the database block on disk.

 In real world scenarios, with multiple tables, joins and complex clauses and functions, a predicate (where clause) or join condition can easily go from a index seek to an index scan to a table scan.